awinml/voyage-embedders-haystack/README.md

 You can use Voyage Embedding models with two components: [VoyageTextEmbedder](https://github.com/awinml/voyage-embedders-haystack/blob/main/src/voyage_embedders/voyage_text_embedder.py) and [VoyageDocumentEmbedder](https://github.com/awinml/voyage-embedders-haystack/blob/main/src/voyage_embedders/voyage_document_embedder.py).

 To create semantic embeddings for documents, use `VoyageDocumentEmbedder` in your indexing pipeline.
 For generating embeddings for queries, use `VoyageTextEmbedder`.

+The Voyage Reranker models can be used with the [VoyageRanker](https://github.com/awinml/voyage-embedders-haystack/blob/main/src/haystack_integrations/components/rankers/voyage/ranker.py) component.

 Once you've selected the suitable component for your specific use case, initialize the component with the model name and VoyageAI API key.
 You can also set the environment variable `VOYAGE_API_KEY` instead of passing the API key as an argument.

-Information about the supported models, can be found on the [Embeddings Documentation.](https://docs.voyageai.com/embeddings/)

 To get an API key, please see the [Voyage AI website.](https://www.voyageai.com/)

+Information about the supported models, can be found on the [Voyage AI Documentation.](https://docs.voyageai.com/)

 ## Example

+You can find all the examples in the [`examples`](https://github.com/awinml/voyage-embedders-haystack/tree/main/examples) folder.

 Below is the example Semantic Search pipeline that uses the [Simple Wikipedia](https://huggingface.co/datasets/pszemraj/simple_wikipedia) Dataset from HuggingFace.
-You can find more examples in the [`examples`](https://github.com/awinml/voyage-embedders-haystack/tree/main/examples) folder.

 Load the dataset: